fedezocco/fedezocco.github.io/index.md

 ### [BRIEF CV](./Bio.html)  &emsp;&emsp;  [PUBLICATIONS](./Publications.html)  &emsp;&emsp;  [CODES](./Codes.html)  &emsp;&emsp;  [MONOGRAPHS](./Monographs.html)

-# Implementing Circularity with&emsp;&emsp;&emsp;Plants and Computers
+# Implementing Circularity with &emsp;&emsp;&emsp;Plants and Computers

 _Circular_ _Flow_ _Design_ is the emerging scientific discipline developed on this page.
 It emerges from the need of modern society to tackle three problems of global scale: climate change, pollution, and the dependence on finite reserves of materials.